rikosintie/Discovery/docs/usage.md

 juniper_junos
 ```

-The filename follows this format: `device-inventory-sitename.csv
+The filename follows this format: `device-inventory-site.csv

 The format for each line in the `device-inventory` file is: